- Home »

 The Year 10 Mathematics program is based on the content in the Australian Mathematics Curriculum.
 Students will be assigned to one of four courses dependent upon their Year 9 result.

-The Intermediate A course covers the Australian Curriculum in depth and is designed to be a pathway to Mathematics Applications.
-The course will also provide the necessary background to prepare those students with a high level of achievement to undertake Mathematics Methods.
+The Intermediate A (Semester 1) / Pre-ATAR (Semester 2) course covers the Australian Curriculum in depth and is designed to be a pathway to Mathematics Applications (ATAR).
+The course will also provide the necessary background to prepare those students with a high level of achievement, and who have met the necessary pre-requisites, to undertake Mathematics Methods (ATAR).

-The Intermediate B course covers the broader fundamental concepts of the Australian Curriculum and is written to prepare students for the Mathematics Essential on a General pathway.
-Students who achieve at a high level in the Intermediate B course will be eligible to study Mathematics Applications on the ATAR pathway.
+The Intermediate B (Semester 1) / Pre-General (Semester 2) course covers the broader fundamental concepts of the Australian Curriculum and is written to prepare students for Mathematics Essentials on a General pathway.
+Upon meeting the pre-requisites, students who achieve at a high level in the Pre-General course, will be eligible to student Mathematics Applications (ATAR) on the ATAR pathway.

 The Modified course provides students with relevant preparation for everyday life situations where mathematics skills and abilities are required.
-It is also intended for those students who wish to study Mathematics Essential in Year 11.
+It is also intended for those students who wish to student Mathematics Essentials (General) course in Year 11.